ins1x/useful-samp-stuff/README.md

 [Moonloader](https://www.blast.hk/threads/13305/) is a mod for the GTA San Andreas game, aiming to become a complete modern replacement for [CLEO](https://cleo.li/ru/index.html).
 It introduces the ability to load Lua scripts into the game, has all the functionality of the game's opcodes, the [CLEO 4 library](https://cleo.li/ru/index.html), the [SAMPFUNCS 5+ plugin](https://www.blast.hk/threads/17/), [SAMP.Lua](https://github.com/THE-FYP/SAMP.Lua) and adds its own set of new features for development.

+> You can download all the necessary libraries at once from [sa-essentials](https://github.com/ins1x/sa-essentials) repository

 | Name | Description |
 | --- | --- |
 | [AbsoluteFix](https://github.com/ins1x/useful-samp-stuff/tree/main/luascripts/absolutefix) | A set of fixes and additions for Absolute Play servers |